singhvi1/Namaste-Node/S02/17_UI_3/DevTinder/README.md

     -we should not access other routes without login -if token is not present, redirect user to login page -logout  feature
+    -get the feed and add the feed in the store
+    -build the user card on feed